umccr/orcabus/lib/workload/stateless/metadata_manager/src/README.md

 ### Development

-In the developing edgedb-cli is expected to be installed in the environment.
+edgedb-cli is expected to be installed in the dev environment.
 See the [installation guide](https://www.edgedb.com/install#macos-homebrew) for details.

 Homebrew user: